darshanrd/apache-beam-python/README.md

-# Dataflow Word Count Tutorial using the Apache Beam Python SDK
+# Dataflow Word Count Tutorial using Apache Beam Python SDK

 To see what code we will be running today, you can visit the GitHub repository's example [wordcount](https://github.com/darshanrd/apache-beam-python/blob/main/dataflow_wordcount.py).